 Clarksville Family Fun Fest

 The Fun Fest is the CCDC’s major fundraiser.
 It takes place on a Spring afternoon at the Pauline Brown Clarksville Neighborhood Center.
-The event features lots of fun activities for children, a photo booth, live music, a silent auction, and lots of great food.
+The event features lots of fun activities for children, live music, a silent auction, and lots of great food.
 Local businesses and individuals underwrite the costs of the Fun Fest.

 Ice Cream Social